 - Wood stoves and boilers (Biomass)

-Also find out how the cost of switching your home heating to renewable energy is supported by the The Renewable Heat Incentive RHI scheme.
+Find out how the cost of switching your home heating to renewable energy is supported by the Renewable Heat Incentive RHI scheme.
 This Domestic RHI Calculator can help to find out what payments you could make from installing a renewable heating system.
-If you need to look up your home Energy Performance Certificate, there's a good chance a historic one will already exist here.
+If you need to look up your home Energy Performance Certificate, there’s a good chance a historic one will already exist here.